 - Increased consumption of alcohol, nicotine, medication, stimulants

-- Search behavior (visiting significant places, taking on the person’s interests)
+- Search behavior (seeking out significant places, taking on the person’s interests).

-Pathological grief is characterized by particularly long-lasting or intense grief.
-Most of the time, the mourner is caught in a process of dealing with grief or he falls back into a previous one.
-Professional help can also make sense if the grief reaction is delayed or exaggerated.
+Pathological grief is expressed by particularly prolonged or intense mourning.
+Most of the time, the mourner is caught in a process of dealing with grief or falls back into a previous one.
+Professional help may also make sense for a delayed or exaggerated grief response.

-The following situations can be indications of complicated grief processing:
+The following situations may be clues to complicated grief processing:

-- Long-term retreat and isolation from the environment
+- Long-term withdrawal and isolation from the environment

 - Long-term increased consumption of alcohol, nicotine, stimulants

-- Morbid anxiety and strong feelings of guilt
+- Pathological anxiety and strong feelings of guilt

-Relatives and bereaved people can find information in many institutions in Germany.
+Relatives as well as grieving people can find information at many institutions in Germany.
 It always depends on the wishes of the person seeking help.
 Some need an anonymous environment and use telephone counseling, while others want professional therapy.

-Contact with fellow human beings with similar strokes of fate also helps many.
-In the end, it doesn’t come down to “how”.
-It is more important that there is a suitable contact point for the person searching.
+Many are also helped by contact with other people who have suffered similar strokes of fate.
+In the end, it’s not the “how” that matters.
+It is more important that there is a suitable point of contact for the person seeking.

-Find out which institutions you can get help from:
+Find out at which facilities you can find help:

 - Regional psychologists and psychotherapists